rose-lukas/Rose/README.md

 - 🌱 I’m currently learning: UNIX shell, Algorithm Analysis, and System Specification (Rodin Platform).
 - 👔 I’m looking for internship opportunities as well as collaborate with other developers.
 - ✔️ 2021 Goals: Dive further into C/C++, and improve my Web Development skills.
-- ⛰️ Fun fact: I come from a German background and I love snowboarding!
+- ⛰️ Fun fact: I come from a German background and I love Fishing!

 ### Connect with me: